IFC file structure: the IfcObjectDefinition

 IFC file structure: The IfcObjectDefinition is one of the pillars of data structure.
 What is it and what is it used for?

-The IFC file format was not only conceived as an exchange open file format, but also as a true interoperability standard with a precise data structure.
+The IFC file format is not only an exchange open file format, but also as a true interoperability standard with a precise data structure.

-In practice, the IFC schema can be considered as a storage system for organizing and transferring digital data to facilitate interoperability between the various BIM professionals within a given workflow.
+In practice, the IFC schema is consider a storage system organizing and transferring digital data to facilitate interoperability between the various BIM professionals within a given workflow.

 The schema of an IFC model

-An IFC model is integrated with hundreds of entities that are organized in a hierarchical manner.
+An IFC model integrates with hundreds of entities that are organized in a hierarchical manner.

 Some examples of these entities are: